gto76/wolfram-cells/README.md

 -------
 ```
 usage: wolfram-cells
- -b,--bitmap                   Outupt image instead of text.
+ -b, --bitmap                   Outupt image instead of text.
- -c,--background-color <arg>   Background color of output bitmap as single
+ -c, --background-color <arg>   Background color of output bitmap as single
                                 number.
 Default is black - 0.
 Warning: for
                                 input image 0 is assumed.
- -e,--height <arg>             Matrix height.
+ -e, --height <arg>             Matrix height.
- -f,--file <arg>               Output filename.
+ -f, --file <arg>               Output filename.
- -g,--foreground-color <arg>   Foreground color of output bitmap as single
+ -g, --foreground-color <arg>   Foreground color of output bitmap as single
                                 number.
 Default is blue - 255.
- -h,--help                     Print this message.
+ -h, --help                     Print this message.
- -i,--input-matrix <arg>       Specify filename containing matrix on which
+ -i, --input-matrix <arg>       Specify filename containing matrix on which
                                 the  transformations will be executed.
                                 Should be in text format or in png. '-' for
                                 stdin
- -o,--only-developed           Output matrix only if there is more than
+ -o, --only-developed           Output matrix only if there is more than
                                 one cell per row.
- -p,--pixel-size <arg>         Cell size in pixels.
+ -p, --pixel-size <arg>         Cell size in pixels.
- -r,--rule-number <arg>        Rule to be used.
+ -r, --rule-number <arg>        Rule to be used.
- -w,--width <arg>              Matrix width
+ -w, --width <arg>              Matrix width
 ```